yihui/litedown/README.md

-The function `litedown::mark()` is based on the R package [**commonmark**](https://github.com/r-lib/commonmark), and renders Markdown to various output formats supported by **commonmark**; `mark_html()` is a wrapper function to render Markdown to HTML, and `mark_latex()` is a wrapper function for LaTeX output.
-HTML and LaTeX are the primary output formats supported by this package.
+The function `litedown::mark()` is based on the R package [**commonmark**](https://github.com/r-lib/commonmark), and renders Markdown to various output formats supported by **commonmark**, which are primarily HTML and LaTeX.
 MS Office formats are not supported.

 Some useful Markdown features missing in **commonmark** have been added to this package, including LaTeX math, raw HTML/LaTeX blocks, fenced `Div`s, and